burrowdown/intro-to-git/README.md

+# Hello visitors!
+This lesson is given as a live interactive demo.
+There's nothing to see here outside of class time.

-# Intro to git and GitHub
+### Intro to git and GitHub

 This introductory lesson is designed to get students comfortable with basic git usage.